How a Life Insurance Blood Test & Exam Affects Your Rates

 What is tested for in a life insurance medical exam?

 Life insurance medical exams are designed to assess your health, confirm the information on your application and screen for illegal drug use.

-The height and weight measurements during a life insurance medical exam are used to determine whether you’re overweight, according to standards set by the insurer.
+The height and weight measurements taken during a life insurance medical exam are used to determine whether you’re overweight, according to standards set by the insurer.
 The exam company will also take your blood pressure.
-Elevated figures for either of these tests could indicate you’re at a higher risk for a heart attack or other health issue which the insurer wants to avoid.
+Elevated figures for either of these tests could indicate you’re at higher risk for a heart attack or other health issues that the insurer wants to avoid.

 Blood and urine tests during a life insurance medical test screen for dozens of health indicators and conditions, such as:

 - Cholesterol, including LDL and HDL, and triglycerides (poor levels correlated with heart disease)

 - Hemoglobin A1C, fructosamine and glucose levels (as an indicator of whether you may have diabetes)